stickaround/Netric_Backend/README.md

 Each of the respective client repos will contain build and deployment instructions.

-## Scripts found in /scripts

-Note: Make sure you have python 3+ installed and working

-    python build-dev.py # build a local development environment python start-dev.py # start a local development server python test.py # run server tests

-    ./jenkins-tests.sh # script to execute all tests in jenkins build

 ## Directory Structure

-/src - all classes and functions
+- /src - all classes and functions

-/public - all served assets and where apache will look for index files
+- /public - all served assets and where apache will look for index files

-/vendor - third party libraries
+- /vendor - third party libraries

-/data - non-executable stored data
+- /data - non-executable stored data

-/bin - binary scripts to run on the server
+- /bin - binary scripts to run on the server

-/scripts - development scripts

-/docker - docker files used for building and working with containers
+- /docker - docker files used for building and working with containers